 Loss of smell — anosmia (an-OZ-me-uh) — can be partial or complete, although a complete loss of smell is fairly rare.
 Loss of smell can also be temporary or permanent, depending on the cause.

-Although loss of smell can sometimes be a symptom of a serious condition, it isn't necessarily serious itself.
-Still, an intact sense of smell is necessary to fully taste foods.
-Loss of smell could cause you to lose interest in eating, which could lead to weight loss, malnutrition or even depression.
+Loss of smell is rarely a symptom of a serious condition.
+Still, an intact sense of smell is necessary to fully taste and enjoy food.
+Loss of smell could cause you to lose interest in eating, which could possibly lead to weight loss, malnutrition or even depression.

 Loss of smell caused by colds, allergies or sinus infections usually clears up on its own after a few days.
 If this doesn't happen, consult your doctor so that he or she can rule out more-serious conditions.

 Loss of smell can sometimes be treated, depending on the cause.
 Your doctor can give you an antibiotic to treat a bacterial infection, or remove obstructions that are blocking your nasal passage.

 In other cases, anosmia can be permanent.
 After age 60, in particular, you're at greater risk of losing your sense of smell.